VincentSchmid/LootEditor/README.md

 - Visualize loot as a list from database
 - Automatically creates Sub-types for weapon items and links items that are used together (guns, ammo, mags,...)
 - Easily edit Loot Manually thanks to subtypes and item linking
-- Set Rarity of item
+- Set Rarity of items
 - Automatically generate distributions based on Rarity
-- Set the appearance of linked items (example: if a gun is rare, the ammo is also rare)
+- distribute linked items (example: if a gun is rare, the ammo is also rare)
+- generated file to have guns spawn with attachements
 - Export back to types.xml

 ![main window](images/frontend.png)

-Built upon a MySQL database that will be automatically generated and some manual editing of item links. written in python.
+Built upon a MySQL database that will be automatically generated and some manual editing of item links.

 ## Install
 first off you need MYSQL x64 Server and ODBC Driver 8.0 x64
 Download the installer [here](https://dev.mysql.com/downloads/windows/installer/8.0.html) the 20mb Version (no account needed scroll to the bottom of the page to download)

-For minimal installation choose these settings:
+For a minimal installation choose these settings (where there is no screenshot leave at default):
 ![Custom Installation](images/install1.jpg)

 Choose MYSQL Server x64 and Connector/ODBC 8.0 x64
 ![MYSQL Server and ODBC 8.0](images/install2.jpg)

 Set a Password.
-I recommend `rootroot`.
+I recommend something as simple as `rootroot`.
 Does not need to be safe.
 It will be stored in plaintext!
 ![Set Password](images/install3.jpg)

 Now download the app